|

 Yunlin is a rural county in western Taiwan that for many expats is simply a large landmass on their way to another destination.
 However, there are many worthwhile places to visit here, such as interesting historical sites, natural beauty, and rich culture worth exploring.

 Below I will list some of the best places in Yunlin that I have visited.
 I will be sure to update this blog as I visit more places later.
-Historical Background:
+Planning your trip to Yunlin?
+Here are some top travel tips for you:

 Before Han Chinese settlement, Yunlin was inhabited by native peoples.
 During the Dutch era in Taiwan in the 1600s, Chinese farmers first began to move here.
 One notable Chinese pioneer was Yan Siqi (also known as Pedro Chino, or the Pioneer King of Taiwan).
 He created a settlement in Ponkan (modern day Beigang, Yunlin) and recruited over 3000 farmers from Fujian and nearby regions in China to come farm in Taiwan.
 He also had 13 ships and a merchant trade and formed an alliance with the local indigenous population.